Your Complete Guide to Preparing and Cooking a Turkey

 - Rub the blend all over the whole bird.

-- Refrigerate the uncovered bird on a baking sheet or in a roasting pan for 24 to 72 hours; pat the bird dry before roasting.
+- Refrigerate the uncovered bird.
+Put it on a baking sheet or in a roasting pan for 24 to 72 hours; pat the bird dry before roasting.

 Matt Armendariz, 2014, Television Food Network, G.P.
 All Rights Reserved

 If you brined your turkey, pat it off if you dry brined it or rinse it inside and out with cold water if you wet brined it.
 Remove the giblets – they’ll be in a little sack stuffed inside the turkey.
 You’ll want to let the turkey stand for 30 minutes at room temperature before roasting; this will help the bird cook more evenly, yielding juicier meat.

 If you don’t tuck turkey wings, they’ll burn.
 Place the turkey breast-side up with the legs pointing towards you.
 Then all you do is turn the wings around so the tips point towards the front of the bird and tuck the tips down underneath the turkey.
 The weight of the turkey will hold them in place.

 Trussing helps the breast and thighs cook at the same rate and gives the turkey a plump, appealing shape.
 Place the turkey breast-side up with the legs pointing towards you.